syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% endtabs %}

-## Decrypting the PowerPoint presentation
+## Decrypting the PowerPoint Presentation

-Essential Presentation provides ability to remove the encryption from the PowerPoint presentation.
-You can decrypt a PowerPoint presentation by opening it with the password.
+Essential Presentation provides ability to remove the encryption from the PowerPoint Presentation.
+You can decrypt a PowerPoint Presentation by opening it with the password.

-**Opening** **the** **Encrypted** **PowerPoint** **presentation**
+**Opening** **the** **Encrypted** **PowerPoint** **Presentation**

-The following code example demonstrates opening the encrypted PowerPoint presentation.
+The following code example demonstrates opening the encrypted PowerPoint Presentation.

 {% tabs %}

 {% highlight c# %}

-//Opens an existing presentation from file system and it can be decrypted by using the provided password.
+//Opens an existing Presentation from file system and it can be decrypted by using the provided password.

 IPresentation presentation = Presentation.Open("Sample.pptx", "PASSWORD!@1#$");

-//Saves the presentation
+//Saves the Presentation

 presentation.Save("Output.pptx");

-//Closes the presentation
+//Closes the Presentation

 presentation.Close();